 What to Look for In a Resale Within an Existing Building

 This covers buyers of units in an existing building or one that has, been converted co-op, or condo.
 Under these circumstances, the requirements are less demanding on the sponsor.
 The sponsor has to hire a professional engineer, and uncovered defects must be disclosed.
 After this; it is in the buyer’s court since the sponsor is not obligated to fix the problems.

 Specific problems may not concern you since you are buying a co-op or condo, and feel standard maintenance/common charges cover these.
 However, these could increase to fund these repairs.

 There are steps buyers can take to afford more protection

 - Keep in mind, façade defects, upgrading plumbing/electrical, and boilers are expensive fixes.

 - Read the board minutes.
 This will give you color as to the operations of the building.

 - Review the financial statements.
 Doing so reveals the building’s financial condition, and whether there is a sufficient reserve to fund significant repairs.

-If you uncover problems after purchasing the unit; re-read the offering plan to check if it was disclosed.
+If you uncover problems after purchasing the unit; re-read the offering plan to check if was disclosed.
 In cases where it was not, you should give the sponsor a chance to fix the issue.
-But, if this is not done on a timely basis; you can escalate your complaint to the Attorney General’s office.
+But, if this is not done, on a timely basis; you can escalate your complaint to the Attorney General’s office.